mrzepinski/es6-guide/manuscript/modules.md

 ## Default export

-In our module we can have many named exports, but we can also have a **default export**.
+In our module, we can have many named exports, but we can also have a **default export**.
 It's because our module could be a large library and with default export we can import then an entire module.
 It could be also useful when our module has single value or model (class / constructor).

 **One default export per module.**